-Puppet show based on confessions by people from across Northern Ireland, this show lifts the lid on love and sex, featuring sketches, songs, and plenty of ‘what Ulster said’.Behind the scenes interviews with some of the furry fuzzy stars.
+Ulster Kama Sutra is a puppet show based on confessions by people from across Northern Ireland, the show lifts the lid on love and sex, featuring sketches, songs, and plenty of ‘what Ulster said’.Behind the scenes interviews with some of the furry fuzzy stars.

 Joe Nawaz in the Belfast Telegraph gives the show the top accolade: four stars.
 Nawaz says:

 What followed was a delirious whistlestop tour through sketches and songs that held up a mirror to our rather parochial apprehensions about sex and sexuality...very funny.

 ...funny and well-observed enough to draw laughs of shameless recognition and most refreshingly, the Ulster Kama Sutra took itself every bit as seriously as the title suggested.
 That is, not really very seriously at all. ...it was hard not be beguiled by the dirtiest set of puppets since Matthew Corbett's washing machine went on the blink.
 Us Belfast sophisticates laughed like drains spiked with nitrous oxide.

 Tammy Moore gives The Ulster Kama Sutra a cracker of a review in NI Scene.
 Moore says:

 Seriously though, although the jokes come thick and fast – from the prudish Ulster porn movie to the terrifying euphemisms of the sex education nun (silly whistles, bell turbots and dingly dells) – there’s more to the show than naughty cabaret.
 It is also thought-provoking, touching and sometimes even sad.